AZCoder018/Burger/README.md

   __If you click on "GitHub Repo", the link for which is found on both the Home Page and the Survey Page, you will be directed to the GitHub Repository for SuperFriend Finder.__

-#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF SUPER FRIEND FINDER?__
+#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF EAT-DA-BURGER!?__

-This version of Super Friend Finder was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
+This version of EAT-DA-BURGER! was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
 I will maintain and contribute to this app, as necessary, as part of my Portfolio.